matomo-org/developer-documentation/docs/4.x/translations.md

 ### How to fetch your plugins translations into your repository

-As soon as we have set up your plugin within [our Matomo project on Weblate](https://hosted.weblate.org/projects/matomo/) and there are new translations available, you will be able to update your plugin translations using the Piwik console.
-If you want to recieve translations as fast as possible, you can recieve a pull request with commits per translation update, that you can directly merge into your source e.g. before releases.
-Otherwise ...
+As soon as we have set up your plugin within [our Matomo project on Weblate](https://hosted.weblate.org/projects/matomo/), you are able to recieve a pull request with commits per translation update, that you can directly merge into your source e.g. before releases.

 ## Best practices for new translation keys